NikolaMilosa/blog/content/posts/opinion-miner.md

 ---
 title: "Micro-SaaS on the horizon?"
 date: 2024-02-01T14:30:58+01:00
-draft: true
 tags: [ "python", "llm", "rust" ]
 ---

 Code for all the examples can be found on [this repository](https://github.com/NikolaMilosa/opinion-miner/tree/10bbff3dda728469842d6a681d35150f9d0cf404).

-This has to be the first time my head flooded with ideas on how can this be turnt into a large scale project.
+This has to be the first time my head flooded with ideas on how can this be turnt into a profitable project.
 Even a micro-saas!
 Maybe this blogging thing is starting to produce its benefits!
-This weeks work was directed towards a POC for an opinion miner that I wanted to create.
+This weeks work was directed towards a PoC for an opinion miner that I wanted to create.
 The idea is the following:
 > When someone needs to find out what does the general public think of a certain topic who to ask?

 Google-ing is tedious as you need to spend hours reading blogs and the problem is that even if you do that a lot of content is AI generated and you really waste your time there.
 So how about automating it?